Kolay-IITK/Steel02M/README.md

 # Steel02M: An Improved Giuffr`e-Menegotto-Pinto Model

 A well-known limitation of the original `Steel02` material model in OpenSees is that after a small partial unloading, the stress–strain curve does not correctly retrace the original loading path during reloading.
-This behavior often leads to artificially high stress predictions, which can distort cyclic analysis results.
+This behavior often leads to overshooting of stress, which can distort cyclic analysis results.

 The `Steel02M` uniaxial material model resolves this issue by introducing:
 - **Improved energy-based path-following rules** to ensure the reloading curve returns to the correct envelope.